The Jobs Victoria Innovation Fund provides small grants to support new and innovative approaches to employment services.

 Grants from $50,000 to $250,000 are available for approved projects submitted by eligible organisations.

-Grants have been awarded to three projects under round one of the Jobs Victoria Innovation Fund:
+Grants were awarded to three projects under round one of the Jobs Victoria Innovation Fund:

 International Specialised Skills Institute - Jobs Victoria International Fellowships